Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Hardware requirements

 \subsubsection{Number of iterations}

-The final piece of the execution-time is the number of iterations the classical solver needs to find an optimal energy.
-We investigate this empirically with COBYLA by running QAOA simulations on Qiskit's QASM simulator.
+We further investigate the number of iterations of the classical optimizer empirically with COBYLA by running QAOA simulations on Qiskit's QASM simulator.
 We set the number of maximum iterations to a high value (100,000) so that COBYLA terminates before reaching this threshold.
 The number of completed iterations is recorded for Sherrington-Kirkpatrick graphs with size $n$ from 5 to 10, with edge weights randomly chosen from $\{-1,1\}$ resulting in a total of 30 graphs, i.e., five per size.
 We initialize $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ for QAOA depths $p\in\{1,4,8,12,16,20,24\}$ with the Trotterized Quantum Annealing (TQA) protocol, i.e. a discretized annealing schedule, with a time-step of 0.75~\cite{Sack2021} as it performs better than random guesses.
 We observe that the number of iterations grows linearly with $p$ for all simulated graphs, see Fig.~\ref{fig:cobyla_iter}.
-At fixed $p$ we observe little impact from the graph size as shown by the small error bars in Fig.~\ref{fig:cobyla_iter}.
+At fixed $p$ we did not see a change due to the graph size.
 The mean cut value shows a noticeable improvement when increasing the shots from $10^4$ to $4\cdot10^4$ and the number of iterations increases with the number of shots since the optimizer is able to resolve finer details in the optimization landscape.
 Since we use $p=\Omega(\log_2 n)$ we therefore approximate $N_\text{iter}\approx 25\log_2 (n)$.
 This estimate is obtained with noiseless simulations.
 In practice experimental noise will make it harder to converge to a good solution~\cite{Quiroz2021} and advances in optimizers for variational quantum algorithms may help speed-up convergence~\cite{Gacon2021}.
+Furthermore, if $N_\text{iter}N_\text{shots}$ scales as $\Theta(n^2/\epsilon)$, then a logarithmic scaling of $N_\text{iter}$ with $n$ implies that many shots are needed at each iteration further confirming that hardware initialization times can be neglected, i.e., $N_\text{shots}\tau_\text{shot}\gg \tau_\text{init}$.